nice-game-hints/deponia-doomsday/08-paradox-city/index.md

 QUESTIONS:
 How do I make Rokko propose Rita?
-(McChronicle says: Ring and a tailcoat) How to get the portal map?
-(From the architect, of course) Where are the Portal Building Authorities?
+(McChronicle says: Ring and a tailcoat) Where are the Portal Building Authorities?
 (In the future) How to find a ring?
 (First the tailcoat!
 There is a portal open at planning table.
 There is the fancy unicorn ring.)
 How to find a tailcoat?
-(With the map from architect and Vince) How to get the Hats magazine?
-(Give him the peanut butter sandwich) What is the latest hat fashion?
+(With the map from architect and Vince) What is the latest hat fashion?

-At the fair (again!)
-ITEMS:
- Sheet from grave
-How to get the bowling ball?
-Fortune teller.
-Just ask him about hat trends.
-He gets a magazine.
-Get the drill to make holes to the ball, paint it)
-How to remove the crystal ball?
-How to get a drill?
-Use the crystal ball to teleport to Future drill zone.
-How to switch plases with the gravedigger?
-(Dig a grave and bring him prophet costume (sheet)) How to get the spade?
-(Talk to the gravedigger first and say you should change professions) How to get the paint bucket?
-(Switch jobs with the gravedigger)